Climate change adaptation

 [[Wetland restoration

 Adaptation planning is important to help countries manage climate risks.
 Plans, policies or strategies are in place in more than 70% of countries.
+Agreements like the Paris Agreement encourage countries to develop adaptation plans.
 Other levels of government like cities and provinces also use adaptation planning.
 So do economic sectors.
 Donor countries can give money to developing countries to help develop national adaptation plans.
 This is important to help them implement more adaptation.
+Monitoring and evaluation activities are key parts of adaptation efforts.
+They ensure strategies work well and allow for necessary changes along the way.
 The adaptation carried out so far is not enough to manage risks at current levels of climate change.
 And adaptation must also anticipate future risks of climate change.
 The costs of climate change adaptation are likely to cost billions of dollars a year for the coming decades.
 In many cases, the cost will be less than the damage that it avoids.
 Provided by Wikipedia

 1. 1